erothupriya-pixel/student-data-analysis/README.md

-# student-data-analysis
+# Student Data Analysis

-Data Cleaning and Visualization project using Python (Pandas, Matplotlib, Seaborn)
+This project focuses on data cleaning and visualization using Python.

+## Tools Used
+- Pandas
+- Matplotlib
+- Seaborn

+## Work Done
+- Removed duplicates
+- Handled missing values
+- Created graphs and visualizations